-CVE-2026-42766 is a low-severity NULL pointer dereference in OpenSSL's password-based CMS decryption logic.
+CVE-2026-42766 is a NULL pointer dereference vulnerability in OpenSSL's handling of password-based CMS decryption.
 A specially crafted password-encrypted CMS message can omit the optional PasswordRecipientInfo.keyDerivationAlgorithm field, which is permitted by the ASN.1 specification.
-During CMS decryption, the OpenSSL CMS implementation dereferences this field without first verifying that it is present.
-As a result, an application that processes attacker-supplied password-encrypted CMS content via the affected CMS decryption paths can crash.
-Reported affected versions are OpenSSL 4.0.0 before 4.0.1, 3.6.0 before 3.6.3, 3.5.0 before 3.5.7, 3.4.0 before 3.4.6, 3.0.0 before 3.0.21, 1.1.1 before 1.1.1zh, and 1.0.2 before 1.0.2zq.
-The FIPS modules in 4.0, 3.6, 3.5, 3.4, and 3.0 are stated to be unaffected because the vulnerable code lies outside the OpenSSL FIPS module boundary.
+During CMS decryption, the vulnerable OpenSSL code dereferences this field without first verifying that it is present.
+When an application processes such malformed CMS input using password-based CMS decryption, the dereference of the absent field causes a crash.
+The issue affects OpenSSL 4.0.0 before 4.0.1, 3.6.0 before 3.6.3, 3.5.0 before 3.5.7, 3.4.0 before 3.4.6, 3.0.0 before 3.0.21, 1.1.1 before 1.1.1zh, and 1.0.2 before 1.0.2zq.
+The affected code is outside the OpenSSL FIPS module boundary, so the FIPS modules in 4.0, 3.6, 3.5, 3.4, and 3.0 are not affected.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.